ricard1997/twod-analysis-kit/docs/source/Membrane.rst

                                                       step=1)

-We can use this data to plot the probability of getting a packing defect of some areas
+To plot the distribution of packing defects areas type:

 .. code-block:: python